Decision-Making: Policies and Ethics in Health Care and Public Health

 - Cooperating in epidemiological investigations or intervening to control the spread of disease may also require the physician to carry out an intervention that is of no benefit to the patient.

-- Isolation and quarantine restrict patients’ freedom.
+- Isolation and quarantine restrict patients’ freedoms.

-A major ethical question for all clinicians concerns how to balance their duty to care for the patient with their duty, as a manager of scarce resources, to ensure equity in allocation of resources.
+A major ethical question for all clinicians concerns how to balance their duty to care for the patient with their duty, as a manager of scarce resources, to ensure equity in allocating resources.
 Most health care spending results from decisions made by individual clinicians with individual patients.
-Inefficient or ineffective clinical intervention in one patient wastes resources that could be used to treat another patient or, indeed, used in another sector—education, housing or employment.
+Inefficient or ineffective intervention in one patient wastes resources that could be used to treat another patient or, indeed, used in another sector—education, housing or employment.

-Some ethical perspectives relevant to public health36
+Some ethical perspectives relevant to public health41

 Utilitarianism

 Jeremy Bentham (1748–1832) argued that the rightness of an action is not intrinsic but is determined by the “hedonic calculus” of counting up the pleasure and pain it produces.
 Translated to public health, policy or action should be judged by its effect on the sum of individual levels of well- or ill-being it produces.
 However, the measurement of well-being, the outcome of the action, is subject to discussion: whether individuals’ perceptions of their own well-being or objective measures should be used; how to weigh ‘apples against oranges’ (as an example, can dyslexia be compared to the loss of a foot?); or the relative value of harm at different ages.
-The utilitarian approach is often used in public health, for instance a childhood vaccination programme entails vaccine reactions in some children in order to reduce the larger number of children who would be harmed by the disease; the quarantine of a person with infectious disease entails restriction of that person’s freedom in order to prevent the harm to others that transmission of the disease would cause.
+The utilitarian approach is often used in public health, for instance a childhood vaccination programme entails vaccine reactions in some children in order to reduce the larger number of children who would be harmed by the disease; the quarantine of a person with infectious disease entails restriction of that person’s freedom in order to prevent the harm to others that transmitting the disease would cause.

 Liberalism

 Immanuel Kant (1724–1804) held that human beings ought to be treated with respect, as ends in themselves and not as means to another individual’s ends.
-The approach promotes individual freedom of choice; however, how to achieve it is a matter of debate.
+The approach promotes personal freedom of choice; however, how to achieve it is a matter of debate.
 Some want minimal government intervention to protect personal liberty.
 Others argue that the right to choice is meaningless without adequate resources to enable choice, so that health care must be made affordable.
 Once this happens, health care can be matter of choice.
 There is also debate over whether health is a prerequisite for choice or a consequence of it.
-If it is a consequence of choice, governments should provide access to health care and education on how people can improve their health, but allow individuals to decide on whether or not to use these.
+If it is a consequence of choice, governments should provide access to health care and education on how people can improve their health, but allow individuals to decide on whether or not to use these resources.
 If health is a prerequisite for choice, governments can be more aggressive, using legislation to coerce people into healthy behaviours, such as using seat belts or not smoking.

 Communitarianism